Micha-L-Davis/Micha-L-Davis.github.io/reading-notes/code-401.md

 ## Dynamoose

 This is a 3rd party tool for adding Mongoose-inspired modeling to DynamoDB.
 Developers who are familiar with using Mongoose can use the syntax to which they are accustomed.

+---

+# AWS: Events

+## SQS and SNS Basics

+SNS (Simple Notification Service) enables serverless use of the Observer Pattern.
+Data published to an event 'topic' can be recieved by observing subscribers, such as an email address, a message queue, a Node script, an HTTP endpoint, etc. As with other AWS services, this distributed system lends itself easily toward scalability.
+SNS should be used when:

+* Messages need to be published and consumed in batches.
+* A single message needs to be processed in multiple ways.
+* Message(s) need to go to multiple subscribers.

+SQS (Simple Queue Service) queues messages to be delivered to the recipient when the recipient is ready and available to recieve the message.
+It can hold on to messages for a set duration of time, track messages that failed to send, and provide many other supporting features useful in a messaging queue.
+Messages in an SQS queue are not puished to receivers, but pulled by them.
+SQS should be used when:

+* There is only one subscriber to a message.
+* Two applications need to process information in parallel.